deepskies/DeepSZSim/README.md

 A full list of potential inputs is documented in `settings/config.yaml` and you can edit `settings/inputdata.yaml` to reflect your desired simulation settings.

 `dm_halo_dist.py` generates an array of mass and redshift.
 The functions in `make_sz_cluster.py` create pressure profiles, Compton-y, and SZ signal maps for a halo of a given mass and redshift, and produces the final simulated submaps.
 These submaps contain simulated CMB and simple instrument beam convolution from `simtools.py` and white noise from `noise.py`.
 Plotting tools are provided in `visualization.py`.
 Simulations of a large suite of clusters can be achieved easily with `simclusters.py`.

+### Tests

+Tests are provided in the `tests` directory.
+They are automatically run via CircleCI on pushes to the repository.
+Users can verify tests with `python -m pytest tests/*`.

 ### Example